The Grange, Monmouth: The Grange preparatory school

 The Grange, the buildings on St James Street, should be distinguished from The Grange, the preparatory school of the Haberdashers' Company, also known as the Worshipful Company of Haberdashers.
 While the buildings on St James Street housed the prep school for boys ages seven to eleven for decades, in February 2009 the school moved across the River Wye into new quarters on Hadnock Road, east of the town centre.
 The site chosen for the new preparatory school is in close proximity to Monmouth School's Sports Complex.
 The new building was designed by the architectural team of Buttress Fuller Alsop Williams.
 In addition to classroom space, the new Grange includes a garden, kitchen, ICT suite, science laboratory, and art and music facilities.
 Pupils at The Grange use the Monmouth School's chapel and sports facilities.
 While students and staff had already started using the new school building on Hadnock Road in February 2009, it wasn't officially dedicated until 23 September 2009.
 On that day, the new building was formally opened as The Grange, Monmouth Preparatory School, retaining the name of the school's former quarters.
 HRH Prince Edward, Earl of Wessex, officiated at the September opening ceremonies.
-After arriving by helicopter, Prince Edward was greeted by the heads of Monmouth School and The Grange, and introduced to town officials.
-The ceremony included comments from the prince and Elaine Thomas, Head of The Grange.
-Prince Edward unveiled the commemorative plaque for the new Grange.
-His visit that day was his third to the Haberdashers' Monmouth Schools since having become a Haberdasher himself.
 Before the recent move to Hadnock Road, children from the St James Street school distinguished themselves in chess, winning Britain's 2003 national title as under-11 chess champions.

 The Grange boarding house

-On 19 August 2010, the Monmouthshire County Council released details of an application to redevelop the former prep school at St James Street as a sixth form boarding facility for older students at Monmouth School.
+On 19 August 2010, Monmouthshire County Council released details of an application to redevelop the former prep school at St James Street as a sixth form boarding facility for older students at Monmouth School.
 Housing for staff members was planned as well.
 The application indicated that there were three Grade II listed, connected buildings, as well as an extension that had been added at a later date.
 The plan was to include a new addition that would be attached to the extant extension at the back of the property.
 On 13 and 14 December 2010, it was announced that permission for the conversion of The Grange from a prep school to a boarding house had been granted.
 The alteration of The Grange is a component of the first phase of The Heart Project, a substantial renovation of Monmouth School which has recently been undertaken.
 The new boarding house opened in September 2011 for students in their last year, with Kingsley Jones as housemaster of the new boarding accommodation.